Mairaaj14/HW-Wireframe/README.md

-# Responsiveness Basic Porfolio ✌🏽
+# Building a Wireframe ✅
 # Welcome

-In this project we're going to be building a responsive basic portfolio that will be styled using our own `style.css.` Using the ` @media screen ` tags with the `max-width s: 980px, 768px and 640px.`
+In this project we will be building a basic wireframe of a web page.

 ## Overview
 We use media tags because we dont want any of our content to get cut out when you make your window smaller.